sclevine/agouti/index.md

     $ brew install chromedriver
     $ brew install selenium-server-standalone

-(Consider running `brew update` before running these commands.)
+(Consider running `brew update` before these commands.)

 We currently support PhantomJS 1.9.7+, Selenium WebDriver 2.44.0+, and ChromeDriver 2.13+.
-See [this thread](https://code.google.com/p/selenium/issues/detail?can=2&q=7933&colspec=ID%20Stars%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&id=7933) if you have issues running Selenium with Safari on Mac OS X. All WebDrivers conforming to the [WebDriver Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol) should (theoretically) work with Agouti, and can be managed by Agouti using [`agouti.NewWebDriver`](https://godoc.org/github.com/sclevine/agouti#NewWebDriver).
+See [this thread](https://code.google.com/p/selenium/issues/detail?can=2&q=7933&colspec=ID%20Stars%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&id=7933) if you have issues running Selenium with Safari on Mac OS X. Any WebDriver conforming to the [WebDriver Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol) should (theoretically) work with Agouti, and can be configured using [`agouti.NewWebDriver`](https://godoc.org/github.com/sclevine/agouti#NewWebDriver).

 ---